 The Beer Buzz: A Beer Lover’s Guide to Pasadena

 A beloved Pasadena institution with two locations, Lucky Baldwin's exemplifies the quintessential British-style pub.
-Lucky Baldwin's Trappiste on Colorado and Lucky Baldwin's Pub & Café on Raymond offer more than 100 brews from around the globe on tap and by the bottle.
+Lucky Baldwin's Trappiste on Colorado and Lucky Baldwin's Pub on Raymond offer more than 100 brews from around the globe on tap and by the bottle.
 Both establishments have full kitchens with daily lunch and dinner menus and weekend breakfast service.
+Not only that, but they also serve craftsman selections from Craftsman Brewing Company, Pasadena's very own brewery.
 Ever festive, Lucky Baldwin's hosts one of the city's best Oktoberfest celebrations.
 1770 E. Colorado Blvd. & 17 S. Raymond Ave.; luckybaldwins.pub

 The Pasadena Chapter of Congregation Ale House features their own beers along with more than 20 beers by nearby California breweries and international labels.
 The vast, cathedral-like space is home to a full-service restaurant specializing in American cuisine.
 Expect burgers, tacos, pizzas, salads and all sorts of pub snacks.
 Attend one of the happy hour "masses" to maximize your beer budget—the discounts are extended Sundays 11:30 a.m. to 3:00 p.m. and during "Midnight Mass" Tuesday through Thursdays.
 300 S. Raymond Ave.; congregationalehouse.com